Citations Affected: IC 6-1.1-21-5.2.

 (4) The name of any other county and township in which the individual owns or is buying real property.

-(5) Any other information requested by the department of local government finance.
+(5) Any other information requested by the state board of tax commissioners.

-(e) If two (2) individuals own a homestead under a tenancy by the entirety and one (1) or both of the individuals meet the eligibility requirements of this section, the individuals may together receive not more than one (1) credit under this section.
+(d) If two (2) individuals own a homestead under a tenancy by the entirety and one (1) or both of the individuals meet the eligibility requirements of this section, those individuals are together entitled to one (1) deferral under this section.

-(3) include the amount of the credit applied against each installment of taxes on the tax statement required under IC 6-1.1-22-8.
+(f) Upon receiving a proper deferral statement, the county auditor shall allow the deferral and shall apply the deferral equally against each installment of property taxes payable in that calendar year.
+The county auditor shall include the amount of the deferral applied against each installment of taxes on the tax statement required under IC 6-1.1-22-8.

-(i) If an individual knowingly or intentionally files a false statement under this section, the individual must pay the amount of any credit the individual received because of the false statement plus interest to the department of local government finance for deposit in the property tax replacement fund established by section 1 of this chapter.
+(i) If an individual knowingly or intentionally files a false statement under this section, the individual must pay the amount of any deferral the individual received because of the false claim, plus interest, to the state board of tax commissioners for deposit in the property tax replacement fund established by section 1 of this chapter.